1. Finding the right yacht.

 We mainly distinguish two crewed charter formulas:

-- East Mediterranean Terms: In the Eastern Mediterranean (Croatia, Greece, Turkey, Montenegro,…) the charter rate already includes the fuel for 3 – 4 navigation hours per day and usually there will be different food options (half or full board) with a fix price per person to be paid in advance or directly on board of the vessel.
+- East Mediterranean Terms: In the Eastern Mediterranean (Croatia, Turkey, Montenegro,…) the charter rate already includes the fuel for 3 – 4 navigation hours per day and usually there will be different food options (half or full board) with a fix price per person to be paid in advance or directly on board of the vessel.

 Crew gratuities are never included in the charter rate and are a common use on board of a skippered or crewed charter yacht.
 Usually a 5 – 15 % of the charter rate, depending on your personal satisfaction, is appropriate.